Shivangi-Sirsiwal/porject_portfolio/README.md

 <img src="https://github.com/Shivangi-Sirsiwal/squarepush/assets/152037538/b12a31fb-faf3-4a18-8a90-7196bd755295" width = "400">

 #### Gameplay
-Below is what the app looks like upon launch; the 5x5 is the default configuration, so <br>
+Below is what the app looks like upon launch; the 5x5 is the default configuration.
-that is the one that is automatically displayed.
-The ninja can not leave the board, so <br>
-only the up and left buttons are active.

 <img src="https://github.com/Shivangi-Sirsiwal/squarepush/assets/152037538/2def9bf4-bc43-4bc3-874b-1cbc4c383356" width = "400">
 <br>